Table of Contents

 Goose and duck oil V – they have almost no neu5gc and are therefore safe.

 It’s not just that humans like the taste of fat.
 It does not raise blood sugar and is the most energetically efficient.
-Tribes in the Pole living on a diet of fish and animals alone do not suffer from high blood pressure or any heart problems – this is conclusive proof that animal fat is not the problem in Western society.
+Tribes in the Pole living on a diet of fish and animals only do not suffer from high blood pressure or any heart problems – this is conclusive proof that animal fat is not the problem in Western society.
 It may be problematic in some animals.

 Oil and vegetable fat – no